 One thing I have to say about Chang Mai is that Thais and foreign nationals tend to blend and mix together very well.

 If Chiang Mai is for elephants, Phuket is for beaches!

 The island is famous for its white beaches and crystal clear waters, but in reality it's more like a big city surrounded by beach areas than a typical island.

 Nightlife is a big part of life in Patong (the center) and clubs and bars are aplenty.
 Though there are quieter areas of the island.

 Life in Phuket is somewhat a mixture of that in the big city and on an island.
 Schools are keen on hiring native English speakers, so you might find your first job here in no time.

-There is a demand for foreign English teachers in schools, so if you’re aiming to teach in a place that can give you some serenity, away from the city noise, consider the village life in Thailand.
+There is a demand for foreign English teachers in schools in very rural areas, so if you’re aiming to teach in a place that can give you some serenity, away from the city noise, consider the village life.

-The most popular rural teaching region is probably Isan, located in the north-eastern part of the country, where you can find smaller cities such as Korat, Khon Kaen, Udon Thani, and Ubon, all of which have teaching opportunities.
+The most popular rural teaching region is probably Isaan, located in the north-eastern part of the country, where you will find smaller cities such as Korat, Khon Kaen, Udon Thani, Kalasin, and Ubon Thani, all of which have teaching opportunities.